IKyriazis/ikyriazis.github.io/_posts/2023-05-04-adding-read-receipts-to-chat-application.md

 author: ioannis
 externalLink: false
 ---

-# Adding Read Receipts to a NodeJS, Express, React-Native, and MySQL Application

 The point of this post is to explain how I implemented read receipts in my chat application using NodeJS, Express, React-Native, and MySQL as the tech stack.
 If you are here purely for the how-to, skip this section.
 Otherwise, keep reading.